mlswg/mls-protocol/draft-ietf-mls-protocol.md

 There are three major operations in the lifecycle of a group:

 * Adding a member, initiated by a current member;
-* Updating the leaf secret of a member;
+* Updating the keys that represent a member in the tree;
 * Removing a member.

 Each of these operations is "proposed" by sending a message of the corresponding